mrsarm/tornado-dcoleman-mtasks-viewer/README.rst

 .. image:: https://media.giphy.com/media/3ohhwqOVlEbBxEbss0/giphy.gif

-... but each time Django Coleman creates an order, it send an email with an unique token so user cannot reuse the token to see other orders.
+... but each time Django Coleman creates an order, it sends an email with the order URL signed with a unique token so users cannot reuse the token to see other orders.

 About